Label-free quantification of metabolites

 Convert your data into a KNIME table

 The result from the TextExporter node as well as the result from the AccurateMassSearch node are files while standard KNIME nodes display and process only KNIME tables.
 To convert these files into KNIME tables we need two different nodes.
 For the AccurateMassSearch results, we use the MzTabReader node (Community Nodes > OpenMS > Conversion > mzTab) and its Small Molecule Section port.
 For the result of the TextExporter, we use the ConsensusTextReader (Community Nodes > OpenMS > Conversion).
 When executed, both nodes will import the OpenMS files and provide access to the data as KNIME tables.
 The retention time values are exported as a list using the MzTabReader based on the current PSI-Standard.
-This has to be parsed using the SplitCollectionColumn, which outputs a ”Split Value 1” based on the first entry in the rention time list, which has to be renamed to retention time using the ColumnRename.
+This has to be parsed using the SplitCollectionColumn, which outputs a ”Split Value 1” based on the first entry in the retention time list, which has to be renamed to retention time using the ColumnRename.
 You can now combine both tables using the Joiner node (Manipulation > Column > Split & Combine) and configure it to match the m/z and retention time values of the respective tables.
 The full workflow is shown in Figure 37.

 Label-free quantification and identification workflow for metabolites that loads the results into KNIME and joins the tables